 (a) This fee shall cover design services, bidding costs, and construction observation.

 (b) For projects that are one hundred thousand dollars or less, the acceptable architect fee is ten per cent of the construction costs only, not the total project cost.

-(9) The applicant shall certify through the project agreement that all work will comply with Title III of the Americans with Disabilities Act,29 U.S.C.
-12101, and all state and local codes and ordinances, including zoning regulations.
+(9) The applicant shall certify through the project agreement that all work will comply with all state and local codes and ordinances, including zoning regulations.
 Furthermore, the applicant shall certify that it will obtain all required plan approvals, permits, and inspections.